ayudoo/odoo_business_relationships/README.rst

 Usage
 -----

-Set your partners business relationship in the contact's form, right under the name.
+Set your partner's business relationship in the contact form, right under the name.
 Out of the box they can be used as additional filter option for your pricelists and fiscal positions.

 If you want to adapt the ``Line Subtotals Tax Display``, you need to set the option